 A full-time campaigner is an opportunity to continue our original mission: to protect remaining old-growth forests in the province.
 Partnering with local community groups and First Nations, we can amplify their ongoing work and end destructive industrial development harming lands and watersheds.
 Through our current work in Algonquin Park to challenge logging of old-growth hemlock and yellow birch, we have formed key and strategic relationship with Ancient Forest Research and Exploration.

-A full-time campaigner would build this alliance and together, educate the public on why both old-growth logging and industrial development in parks are not a part of our future in the province.
-A full-time campaigner would offer opportunities for volunteers to be on the ground in at-risk areas as part of expeditions or trail building trips, much like the winning strategy we’ve used for nearly 40 years in British Columbia.
-They would research, document and monitor at-risk wilderness and bring photos and videos of those areas to the public through traditional and social media and door-to-door outreach.
-They would provide real information about unsustainable forestry practices and their impact on jobs and communities.
+A full-time campaigner will build this alliance and together, educate the public on why both old-growth logging and industrial development in parks are not a part of our future in the province.
+A full-time campaigner offers opportunities for volunteers to be on the ground in at-risk areas as part of expeditions or trail building trips, much like the winning strategy we’ve used for nearly 40 years in British Columbia.
+They research, document and monitor at-risk wilderness and bring photos and videos of those areas to the public through traditional and social media and door-to-door outreach.
+They provide real information about unsustainable forestry practices and their impact on jobs and communities.

 Defending Species at Risk

-A full-time campaigner would work with allies to challenge cuts to this legislation.
-To illustrate and strengthen our case, they would monitor on-the-ground impacts to species habitat as a result of legislative cuts and industrial development and fight for increased and expanded habitat protection.
-As part of our current alliance with groups working to protect boreal caribou, we would supplement our role with first-hand research and monitoring of industrial destruction affecting their protected habitat.
-As part of our alliance on bees, we can build on this shared work and identify other species at-risk, create strategies to increase awareness of their plight and defend their habitat from destruction.
+A full-time campaigner means working with allies to challenge cuts to this legislation.
+To illustrate and strengthen our case, they monitor on-the-ground impacts to species habitat as a result of legislative cuts and industrial development and fight for increased and expanded habitat protection.
+As part of our current alliance with groups working to protect boreal caribou, we supplement our role with first-hand research and monitoring of industrial destruction affecting protected habitat.
+As part of our alliance on bees, we are building on this shared work to identify other species at risk, create strategies to increase awareness of their plight and defend their habitat from destruction.

-Tackling a climate crisis starts with preserving Ontario’s wilderness and biodiversity.
+Tackling a climate crisis starts with preserving wilderness and biodiversity in Ontario.
 And it requires leadership to shift to a zero-carbon economy.
 The Wilderness Committee has a full-time climate campaigner committed to monitoring national climate strategies, researching developing climate solutions, and works with allies to identify steps to a just transition for workers as we decarbonize our economy and stand up to fossil fuel expansion projects.

-That’s how we’ll truly build an atmosphere for change and increase our capacity on the ground.
-And fast!
-Together, we can do this.
+That’s how we truly build an atmosphere for change — by increasing our capacity on the ground.
+Together, we are getting this done!

 How much will it cost?

 The Wilderness Committee is a small but mighty activist organization funded nearly 100% by individual donors like you.
 Whether it’s fighting in court for the bees, monitoring national caribou commitments or standing up to industry as they log our last ancient trees, we’ll call our leaders to task.
-You can ensure we stay on the front lines in Ontario.
+With your help, you can ensure we stay on the front lines in Ontario.

-The first year of this expansion of our campaign work builds our capacity to do outreach to thousands more Ontarians and increases our fundraising efforts to sustain campaign and education efforts for the longer term.
-In this first year, we expect the following costs:
+The first year of this three-year expansion of our campaign work builds our capacity to do outreach to thousands more Ontarians and increases our fundraising efforts to sustain campaign and education efforts for the longer term.
+In this first year, we've undertaken and expect the following costs:

-Your contribution will help sustain our work for the long term.
+So far, we've raised $75,000 of this total and need $15,000 to meet our goal.
+Your contribution today will help sustain our work for the long term.
 Your investment in the Fund for a Wilder Ontario will build the capacity required to sustain our work in Ontario.
 With increased ability to reach new areas of Ontario, new supporters’ annual gifts will assist in covering the costs of Ontario campaigns.
 Add to this, donors like you who’ve given loyally year after year we hope will continue to contribute to our ongoing critical environmental defence work.

-Be a part of the next four years turning the tide on issues that matter to all of us.
-Together, we can create the unstoppable change we want to see – with a full-time voice for Ontario’s wilderness, wildlife and for our climate.
+Be a part of the next three years turning the tide on issues that matter to all of us.
+Together, we can create the unstoppable change we want to see – keeping a full-time voice for wilderness, wildlife and the climate.
 We can do this!
 Will you join us?